gsing35/Space-Track-API/README.md

 | `GET /api/health` | Liveness, file age, pass count | |

 A pass counts only if it is **above 20°**, the satellite's **sensor swath covers the point**, and it happens in **daylight** — optical sensors need reflected sunlight.
-Each pass then gets three comparable probabilities of a usable image (observed cloud cover below 30%):
+Each pass gets three comparable probabilities of a usable image (observed cloud cover below 30%):

 | Score | Meaning |